Photo: Loek van Vliet

-Sunset in Delft is a sculpture that reenacts the everyday phenomenon of the sun sinking into the horizon, and it does so, inside of a city.
-The glowing body of light is placed on the water, precisely at the crossing of two canals in the idyllic town of Delft – where scientist Antoni van Leeuwenhoek and painter Johannes Vermeer possibly met, when pioneering experiments with Optics in the 17th century.
+Sunset in Delft reenacts the everyday phenomenon of the sun sinking into the horizon, only it does so within the urban perimeter.
+The glowing body of light is placed on the water, precisely at the crossing of two canals in the idyllic town of Delft, where scientist Antoni van Leeuwenhoek and painter Johannes Vermeer possibly met, while pioneering experiments with optics in the 17th century.

 As philosopher Byung-Chul Han writes: “What we experience today as acceleration is only one of the symptoms of temporal dispersal.
 Today’s temporal crisis is caused by a dyschronicity which leads to various temporal disturbances and irritations. (…)

 The feeling that life is accelerating is really the experience of a time that is whizzing without a direction. (…) it is the atomisation of time which is responsible for dyschronicity.
 It is also the reason for the feeling that time passes much more quickly than it used to.
 Due to the temporal dispersal, no experience of duration is possible.”

 Mike and Ludmila have been collaborating since 2011, sharing a fascination for the ways human perception is constructed.
 Their works activate the public to navigate with their senses and to re-learn how to see, hear and feel.